VixitIU/HabitTrackingApp/README.md

 📖 **Usage**
 When you run the CLI, you'll be presented with options to *register*, *log in*, or *quit*.

-After logging in, you can add habits, view your habits/delete some if needed, mark habits as complete, check your rewards, view analytics, or log out.
+After 🔑 logging in, you can ➕ add habits, 👁️ view your habits/ 🧹 delete some if needed, ☑️ mark habits as complete, 🥇 check your rewards, 📈 view analytics, or
+👋 log out.

 🔑 **Logging in as TeeLv**
 Ensure that the provided SQLite database file *habit.db* is located in the same directory as the script.
 To log in as user TeeLv use: